surajkapoor/tictactoe/README.md

 tictactoe
 =========

-Play [Play Tic Tac Toe](http://playtictac.herokuapp.com) against my algorithm!
-An AJAX / JQuery interface, gaming algorithm is in Python.
+Play [Tic Tac Toe](http://playtictac.herokuapp.com) against a super-computer algorithm!
+App has an AJAX / JQuery interface and the gaming algorithm is written in Python.

 Click on the grid to start a game.